mattvenn/hackspace-power-controller/README.md

 * RFID = 62 x 82 x ?
 * IEC inlet/outlet/fuse = 32.5 x 79.2 (hole size for 1.5mm panel thickness) x 32.3 depth
 * LCD = 37 x 116 x ?

+Modelling the layout led to the following dimensions for the case:

+    280 x 120 x 90

+But these dimensions didn't yield many cases!
+So I looked for some common sizes and found some that were 240 x 120 x 100mm.
+Setting the openscad case dimensions to these figures allowed me to move things about to check fit.

+One decision I made was to keep the PSU and the RFID reader on opposite sides of the case, hopefully reducing interferance from the switched mode PSU.

 ![case](case.png)